Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 Let's test our generated code by running `python -m SimpleHTTPServer`, browsing to [`http://localhost:8000/site/`](http://localhost:8000/site/), and opening the browser console.

-In my console I get:
+In the browser console you should see:

 ```
 trying binaryen method: native-wasm